 "The hawk doesn't get to decide how the colony is ran.
 Culture is determined the minute you step in the building — what is your welcome mat saying?"

 Every school has a culture.
 The question is whether it was built with intention — or inherited by default.
-The Jackie Project exists to make that choice deliberate.

 Educators need space to name what they actually feel — discomfort, bias, confusion, fear — without judgment.
 You can't teach what you won't confront.